jgogola/AltFuture/README.md

 - Seed data corrections
 - Database Migrations
 - Removal of Exchange CRUD.
 Not needed because adding a new Exchange requires other programming updates.
 Also switched Exchange Entity to be base off of a Enum for Single Source concerns.

+### 3/19/2023
+- Populate the Home page with the latest crypto prices from CoinMarketCap API
+- Added new data read methods to the CryptoPriceRepsitory.
+- Created new CoinMarketCapQuotesLatest Service that implements a rate limiting check to access the API.
+The service, base on rate limit, will either sync from the API, or call cached data from DB.